 CHHPFN is organized and backboned by Funders Together to End Homelessness (FTEH).
 Funders Together is a national philanthropy-mobilizing organization that mobilizes its members to use philanthropy’s voice, influence, and financial capital to end homelessness by creating and advancing lasting solutions that are grounded in racial and housing justice, driven by love and disruption, and centering people with lived expertise.

 Advisory Group Organizations:

 - Tipping Point Community

 - United Way of Greater Los Angeles

 Participation is limited to private funders in California.
 Only private funders (e.g. foundations, United Ways, corporate giving programs, philanthropy serving organizations, and members of Funders Together) located or funding in California will be allowed to participate.

-Upcoming Calls and Meetings
+Recent Calls and Meetings